 Due to the rise in mobile usage and Google’s pervasive rein over all things Internet, websites today are expected to incorporate responsive design.
 When a website is responsive, the page layout including text, images, and video adapt to fit the size of any screen – whether you are viewing the site on your desktop or your phone.
-Whether or not your site is responsive directly affects how easily prospects find your page in an online search, so property management companies must consider this when creating a community page.
+Whether or not your site is responsive directly affects how easily prospects find your page in an online search.
+Therefore, property management companies must consider this when creating a community page.

-Prospects want to get a good feel for a community before they even set foot on the property so it’s crucial to have an engaging photo gallery of high-resolution images featuring all aspects of your space.
+Prospects want to get a good feel for a community before they even set foot on the property.
+So, it’s crucial to have an engaging photo gallery of high-resolution images featuring all aspects of your space.
 Make sure every room in the unit is represented with a clear image, as well as any outside areas like pools, ponds, or balconies.
-Also include photos of your clubhouse or office entryway.
+Also, include photos of your clubhouse or office entryway.
 You might even want to consider a virtual tour to give your prospective renters the best chance to envision themselves at your property.

 Rent Manager has made maintaining a great photo gallery easy with the mobile application, rmCapture.
-This app lets you to take photos on your smart phone or tablet, then instantly upload them to your Rent Manager database.
+This app lets you take photos on your smartphone or tablet, then instantly upload them to your Rent Manager database.
 If you’re taking a stroll through the property on a particularly sunny day, snap a fresh photo of your clubhouse, upload it to Rent Manager directly from your mobile device, and watch as the program updates the image on your property’s website and various listings.
 It’s that simple.

 Take the browsing process one step further, and show your prospects the exact units available for rent.
 With Rent Manager’s Unit Availability, you can automatically link vacant, rent-ready spaces to your company’s website without having to manually enter each listing.
 This saves you time by marketing your available units the moment they’re ready.
 In the same way, when a unit’s information is updated in Rent Manager – say the amenities have changed or you’ve upgraded the appliances – the change will automatically appear on your website with the most up-to-date details.